fliegwerk/dir-tree/README.md

 # dir-tree

-Parses a directory and returns the content as tree
+Recursively parses a directory and returns the content as an object